chi-lambda/curlgenerator/README.md

 * Parameter handling on bash is incredibly clunky (still TODO).
 * Some architectural rework looks like a good idea.
 Lots of code duplication.
 Behavior differs between pwsh and bash.
 * Removed the telemetry.
 I don't need my cURL generator to phone home.
+* I don't know how, but it's apparently a lot faster?

 # cURL Request Generator